tier4/AWML/docs/design/autoware_ml_design.md

 ### data/

-The directory of `data/` manages the input files to use for `AWML` including datasets and info files.
+`data/` directory is gitignored, and it refers to inputs for `AWML`, for example, datasets and info files.
-Please use this directory unless you have a specific reason not to.
+The design follows `mmdetection3d` as recommended in  https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/datasets/nuscenes.html.
+Please change the directory name for different use cases accordingly.

 ### work_dirs/